invictus1306/functrace/README.md

 -disas_func function_name       -> disassemble only the function function_name
 -wrap_function function_name    -> wrap the function function_name
--wrap_function_args num_args    -> number of arguments of the wrapped function -report_file file_name          -> report file name (required)
--verbose                        -> verbose
+-wrap_function_args num_args    -> number of arguments of the wrapped function -cbr                            -> remove the bb from the cache (in case of conditional jump) -report_file file_name          -> report file name (required) -verbose                        -> verbose
 ```